haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/project-webint-basic.md

 Click either **CLI** or **Git** to display the appropriate clone command.
 Use the ![Copy to clipboard]({{ site.magentourl }}/common/images/cloud_copy-to-clipboard.png) (Copy to clipboard) button to copy the command to the clipboard.

 ## Configure environment settings {#project-conf-env-set}
 You can set environment settings for the following table of settings.
 These settings affect your Starter environments and Pro Integration environments.
-To modify settings for Pro plan Staging and Production environments, you need to enter a [Support ticket]({{ page.baseurl }}/cloud/trouble/trouble.html).
+To modify settings for Pro plan Staging and Production environments, you need to enter a [支持工单]({{ page.baseurl }}/cloud/trouble/trouble.html).
 <table>
 	<tbody>
 		<tr>